2007 Miami Dolphins season: Week 17: vs. Cincinnati Bengals

 Hoping to finish their horrendous season on a high note, the Dolphins went home for a Week 17 intraconference duel with the Cincinnati Bengals.
 In the first quarter, Miami struck first as kicker Jay Feeley managed to get a 49-yard field goal.
 The Bengals would take the lead as QB Carson Palmer completed a 2-yard TD pass to WR Chad Johnson.
 In the second quarter, the 'Fins regained the lead as QB Cleo Lemon completed a 5-yard TD to rookie WR Ted Ginn Jr., yet Cincinnati retook the lead with Palmer completing a 70-yard TD pass to Chad Johnson and a 4-yard TD pass to WR Antonio Chatman.

 In the third quarter, the Bengals increased their lead with Safety Chinedum Ndukwe returning a fumble 54 yards for a touchdown.
 In the fourth quarter, the Dolphins tried to come back as rookie QB John Beck got a 2-yard TD run, but Cincinnati pulled away as RB Kenny Watson got a 2-yard TD run and kicker Shayne Graham nailing a 30-yard field goal.
 Miami ended the game with Beck completing a 22-yard TD pass to WR Derek Hagan.

-With the loss, the Dolphins ended their season at 1–15 and became the eight team to end a season at 1–15.
+With the loss, the Dolphins finished dead last in the NFL at a franchise worst 1–15 (0-4 against the AFC North) and 0-8 on the road.
+As a result of this loss, the Dolphins clinched the #1 pick for the 2008 NFL Draft via becoming the 8th team in NFL history (first since the 2001 Panthers) to finish 1-15.
+As of 2025, this remains the last time the Dolphins finished with less than 3 wins in a season.